 As I prepare to leave, I find it difficult to sum up my experience of living in London again after all these years.
 Indeed, it feels like it was only yesterday when I welcomed fifteen newly-arrived students to my flat in Whitechapel on a warm and sunny Sunday in September.
 And yet, so much has happened in the intervening time to open my eyes to the history and present reality of this great city that has been my home at various times and which has excited my imagination like no other for most of my life.
 To be honest, I feel like I am leaving too soon, though I suppose that is always how I’ve felt whenever I leave London.

 A recurring theme for me during these past months has been loss, remembrance, and resilience.
 Much of this surrounded the lead-up to Remembrance Day on November 11th, which this year marked the 100th anniversary of the armistice that ended the First World War.
-The usual British rituals of poppy wreaths and lapel pins and the ubiquitous phrase “Lest We Forget” were weighted with the additional significance of the centenary of end of “the War to End All Wars,” a phrase that today seems bitterly ironic given the events of the century that followed but which was not so at the time.
+The usual British rituals of poppy wreaths and lapel pins and the ubiquitous phrase “Lest We Forget” were weighted with the additional significance of the centenary of the end of “the War to End All Wars,” a phrase that today seems bitterly ironic given the events of the century that followed but which was not so at the time.

 Looking back, it seemed the First World War was always with us this semester.
 Almost every town square and church we visited had a Great War memorial with the names of the fallen dutifully recorded.
 “Their Name Liveth For Evermore.”
 Beyond this, my own travels in October took me to the French-Belgian border region and the most notorious battlefields of the war.
 I journeyed there mainly to see the memorials at such places as Thiepval, Pozières, Beaumont-Hamel, and Arras.
 The most moving, though, was the Canadian National Memorial at Vimy Ridge, a towering marble sculpture rising from the site of one of the costliest battles of the war for the Canadian forces.
 This astonishing monument—a hallowed pilgrimage site for Canadians—is a sight I will not soon forget.
 Back in London, the remembrance of the First World War culminated in our group attending the wreath-laying ceremony at the Cenotaph on November 11th in which we braved the crowds to witness this most solemn of British public rituals.
 Several of students in earlier blog posts have commented on the impression left on them by this historic occasion.